 What is it all about?

-The British people voted to leave the European Union ('EU') in June 2016.
-The formal process for the UK's exit from the EU began when the UK Government triggered Article 50 of the Treaty of Lisbon on 29 March 2017, commencing the two year process of negotiating the terms of its exit.
-The UK will formally leave the EU on 29 March 2019.
+The formal process for the UK's exit from the EU began when the UK Government triggered Article 50 of the Treaty of Lisbon on 29 March 2017, commencing the process of negotiating the terms of its exit.
+Article 50 provides the legislative framework to negotiate Britain's EU withdrawal.
+Following the EU and UK's agreement to extend the UK's two-year Article 50 negotiating period, the UK is now scheduled to formally leave the EU by 31 October 2019.

 Australia remains fully committed to the UK as an indispensable friend and ally.
 We also remain fully committed to our relationship with the EU, which is equally based on shared interests and common values.